Ibexian/EastMeetsKitchen/_posts/2017-05-18-red-bean-sesame-balls.md

 Many recipes actually put sugar in the dough.
 The helps with the flavor and also for it to brown to a deeper color when frying.
 I find that the red bean paste is sweet enough for the entire dessert, and usually I can get it to a pretty good golden brown color even without the sugar, so I just don't add it.

 __Tip(s):__
-When frying, these sesame balls initally sink to the bottom, so it can burn.
+When frying, these sesame balls initially sink to the bottom, so it can burn.
 Use a wire skimmer to  lower the balls down, so that it does not touch the bottom of the pan.
-Once the outer coating begins to cook, remove the skimmer, but move the sesame balls around often so it does not burn.
+Once the outer coating begins to cook, remove the skimmer, but move the sesame balls around often to keep it from sinking to the bottom.
 <figure>
     <img src="/images/301-6.jpg">
 </figure>